 Odyssey is funded in part by donations made by graduates and other supporters, and in part by the fees students pay.
 To help you budget your money, here is a review of the costs associated with attending Odyssey.
 The application fee is $35.
-Tuition is $1965.
+Tuition is $1,995.
 All students are required to purchase a custom textbook with readings, which costs $100.
-If you would like to receive college credit, there is an additional processing fee of $550.
-Unless students prefer to make other arrangements, they stay in Saint Anselm College apartments.
-These apartments are in two small buildings next to each other, Falvey House and Collins House (#50 and #51 on the campus map).
+If you would like to receive college credit, there is an additional processing fee of $650.
+It is strongly recommended that students stay in Saint Anselm College apartments to get the full Odyssey experience.
+These apartments are in two small buildings next to each other, Falvey House and Collins House (#28 and #29 on the campus map).
 Each apartment has 2 or 3 bedrooms and can house a total of 2 to 4 people (with each bedroom holding 1 or 2 students).
-The cost to share a bedroom in an apartment for six weeks is $812.
-The cost to have your own bedroom in an apartment is $1624.
+The cost to share a bedroom in an apartment for six weeks is $830.
+The cost to have your own bedroom in an apartment is $1660.
 The apartments are equipped with kitchens, so you may buy and prepare your own food, which is a money-saving option, or you may eat at the college's Coffee Shop.
 Food on campus is reasonably priced.
-Students should budget between $450-$600 for food for the six weeks.
+Students should budget roughly $600 for food for the six weeks.

 The tuition and housing costs quoted above are the discounted rates for US students paying by check or money order, and for international students paying by bank draft in US dollars.